jordifierro/jordifierro.github.io/_posts/2016-03-29-rails-api-base.md

 * Api versioning.
 * Notes app example.
 * Patterns and good practices.
-* Users and token authentication.
+* Users management.
 * Version expiration.
 * Internationalization.
 * Secret api key.
 * Rspec testing.
 * Setup scripts.
 * Postgres database.
-* Latest versions.
+* Versions up-to-date.
 * Ruby Style Guide.
+* Json serialization

 There is more detailed information about each one of these points at the [rails-api-base](https://github.com/jordifierro/rails-api-base)